 Rules Regarding Search Warrants in Florida

-A criminal defense attorney will look for the following types of obvious problems often found to invalidate the search warrant:
+When deciding whether the search warrant can be invalidated, a criminal defense attorney will look for the following types of obvious problems:

 - To whom is the warrant directed?